A Penny Well Spent

 ‘Why?
 ‘Cause he’s so full of crap?’ asked Suds.

-They all shared some more insults about Walter “Bog” Crapp and then they moved on to what they’d discovered in his factory.
+She spotted Captain Clean’s wide eyes staring at the drops of coffee on the table and quickly wiped them up before he could tell her off.
+They all shared some more insults about Walter “Bog” Crapp and then moved on to what they’d discovered in his factory.

 ‘So, what was behind that door?’
 Captain Clean asked HyJean.